 - The student’s research, analysis, and writing on the thesis project should be relevant to his or her individualized major and represent an opportunity for him or her to integrate and deepen at least several aspects of study in the major.

 - A thesis should do more than summarize the existing literature on a particular topic.
 It should make an original contribution to the field of study, present new findings in the form of new data, or new, critical interpretations of existing material.
 It should reflect a good command of the research methodologies in the relevant discipline(s).

 Upon completion of the thesis project the student should be able to:

 - Define a research question and design a substantial research project.

-- Develop an argument that is sustained by the available evidence and present that argument in a clear, well-organized manner consistent with disciplinary or interdisciplinary practices.
+- Develop an argument that is sustained by the available evidence

 An IISP staff member serves as Honors Advisor to each individualized major following an Honors Scholar plan of study.
 The staff member’s role as an Honors advisor is to coordinate and facilitate students’ plans for completing Honors Scholar requirements, including the thesis, and to monitor progress toward completion.

 The Individualized Major Program has a student guide to thesis writing which is available at our website.

 We appreciate your willingness to supervise an individualized major’s senior thesis.
 If you have any questions about the Individualized Major Program or about supervising an individualized major thesis, please contact IISP staff.